Overjet

 Functional Benefits

-- Improved bite and chewing efficiency
+- May improve bite and chewing efficiency

-- Improved speech clarity
+- May improve speech clarity

 Aesthetic & Health Benefits

-- A more balanced facial profile
+- May create a more balanced facial profile

-- Less prominence of the upper teeth
+- May reduce the prominence of the upper teeth

-- A more harmonious and symmetrical smile
+- Can help create a more harmonious smile

-- Reduced gum strain and enamel wear
+- May reduce gum strain and enamel wear

-- Enhanced long-term bite stability
+- May enhance long-term bite stability

-Can Clear Aligners Fix an Overjet?
+Can Clear Aligners Treat an Overjet?

 How Pro Aligners Treat Overjet